Uitware/locreg/docs/install.md

 ---
 # Prerequisites
 ### docker
-You should also have docker isntalled on your machine.
-If you don't have docker installed, you can install it by following the instructions [here](https://docs.docker.com/get-docker/).
+You should also have docker installed on your machine.
+If you don't have a docker installed, you can install it by following the instructions [here](https://docs.docker.com/get-docker/).

 ## Azure CLI
-If you are planing to deploy your images to Azure, you should also have Azure CLI installed on your machine.
+If you are planning to deploy your images to Azure, you should also have Azure CLI installed on your machine.
 You can install it by following the instructions [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

 ---